-Enes Işık ~ I am a Ph.D. candidate in economics, at the University of Massachusetts—Amherst.
-My current research explores economic inequality through the lens of economic history, economic development, and macroeconomics.
+I am a Ph.D. candidate in economics at the University of Massachusetts-Amherst.
+My current research focuses on the drivers of economic inequality, combining perspectives from economic history, classical political economy, economic development, and macroeconomics.

-My earlier studies delved into innovation in pharmaceuticals and climate change mitigation technologies and the impact of minimum wage policies on labor market outcomes.
+My earlier studies delved into the impact of minimum wage policies on labor market outcomes and innovation in pharmaceuticals and climate change mitigation technologies.

 Peer-Reviewed Publications